How to reduce downtime in a drug discovery lab

 At Automata, we believe that for laboratory workflow automation to be effective, labs need automation partners that will work closely with them throughout the whole process.

-That is exactly what Automata Labs does.
-Automata Labs is a laboratory workflow automation system that makes scaling-up possible for all labs.
+That is exactly what LINQ does.
+LINQ is a laboratory workflow automation system that makes scaling-up possible for all labs.
 With our proprietary hardware, single-platform software and a world-class service, we partner with diagnostic labs to take the hassle out of laboratory workflow automation.

 It’s important to set up an efficient, flexible automation system to reduce downtime and maximise lab productivity.
-Automata Labs allows you to scale research and development in your lab environment.
+LINQ allows you to scale research and development in your lab environment.